Omecu-Ltd/code-test/README.md

 upcoming video shoot they need to be able to easily find models with specific facial attributes (namely, eye and hair colour).

 The provided code is a well-structured skeleton, complete with tests.
-In order to fulfil the development work, you need to complete 3 things.
+In order to fulfil the development work, you need to Fork this public repository and make 3 things modifications/additions to the code.
 These are listed below in the [requirements](#the-requirements).
+Once done you should create a PR (Pull Request) to submit your work.

 ## The Repository